 A patient is referred for a pre-operative knee x-ray by an orthopaedic surgeon who plans to undertake a knee replacement.
 The surgeon has explained to the patient that whilst surgery is likely to reduce the patient's pain it is unlikely to improve mobility and may reduce it further.
 The patient initially agrees to have the surgery.
 The referral is made and the examination is justified.
 The patient attends for the x-ray but during a conversation, prior to the exposure, the Operator learns that the patient has decided not to have the operation as mobility is more important to them than being pain free.
 In this case, has the balance of benefit and risk now changed?
 Is the examination still justified?

-Although this guidance is primarily intended to support the radiographic workforce, the subject matter may also be useful for other healthcare professionals as awareness of radiation doses and associated risks in medical imaging can be low6.
+Although this guidance is primarily intended to support the radiographic workforce, the subject matter may also be useful for other healthcare professionals, for example medical and non-medical referrers, as awareness of radiation doses and associated risks in medical imaging is known to be low in some cases8.
 The more a workforce is prepared in terms of knowledge and understanding of radiation risks, the greater their confidence will be in delivering that information.
 This guidance supports existing practice for the benefit of the individual receiving the exposure and should not hinder already effective and safe practice.
 It is not intended to be prescriptive, but to act as an aide memoire to effectively support staff in the consistent delivery of relevant benefit and risk information prior to medical and non-medical imaging examinations.
-Practical scenarios that are colour coded for diagnostic (blue) and therapeutic (green) practice are given.
+Practical scenarios that are colour coded for diagnostic (blue) and therapeutic (purple) practice are given.